JustHarshit/skills-communicate-using-markdown/index.md

 Cancer is a group of diseases involving abnormal cell growth with the potential to invade or spread to other parts of the body; the latter process is referred to as metastasis.
 Metastases are the primary cause of death from cancer.
 Over 100 types of cancers affect humans.
 Cancer is a leading cause of death worldwide.Cancer is a genetic disease as it is caused by mutations or changes to genes that control the way our cells function, causing them to behave irregularly, especially how they grow and divide.

+## Types of cancers—

+Doctors divide cancer into types based on where it begins.
+Four main types of cancer are:

+Carcinomas.
+A carcinoma begins in the skin or the tissue that covers the surface of internal organs and glands.Examples of carcinomas include prostate cancer, breast cancer, lung cancer, and colorectal cancer.
+Sarcomas.
+A sarcoma begins in the tissues that support and connect the body.
+A sarcoma can develop in fat, muscles, nerves, tendons, joints, blood vessels, lymph vessels, cartilage, or bone.
+Leukemias.
+Leukemia is a cancer of the blood.
+Leukemia begins when healthy blood cells change and grow uncontrollably.
+The 4 main types of leukemia are acute lymphocytic leukemia, chronic lymphocytic leukemia, acute myeloid leukemia, and chronic myeloid leukemia.
+Lymphomas.
+Lymphoma is a cancer that begins in the lymphatic system.
+The lymphatic system is a network of vessels and glands that help fight infection.
+There are 2 main types of lymphomas: Hodgkin lymphoma and non-Hodgkin lymphoma.
 ```
 $ git init
 Initialized empty Git repository in /Users/skills/Projects/recipe-repository/.git/